 - My Account

-The first encounter of the Civil War happened on this date in 1861 at the Fairfax Court House in Arlington Mills, Virginia.
+The first encounter of the American Civil War happened on this date in 1861 at the Fairfax Court House in Arlington Mills, Virginia.

 During a brief and confused exchange of fire, one Union soldier was killed, another wounded, and one Virginian soldier was wounded.
 It demonstrated that Union forces were vulnerable to enemy attacks, even when close to the capital.